 "Draft an email to my co-founder Mark saying I'm excited to see him when he comes to town at the end of January."

-Claude shows the email in the canvas.
-Then I can refine it:
+Claude renders the email in the canvas.
+I refine:

 "Oh, Jason's coming too.
 Be sure to include him."

-The email updates in real-time.
-It's collaborative authorship with a clear visual representation.
+The email updates in real-time—collaborative authorship with a clear visual representation.

 Calendar Scheduling

 Finding mutual availability in a conversation is painful.
-When Claude explains "Shay is free Tuesday at 2pm and Thursday at 10am, but you have a conflict on Tuesday..." it's hard to keep track.
+When Claude explains "Shay is free Tuesday at 2pm and Thursday at 10am, but you have a conflict on Tuesday..." it's impossible to keep track.

-With Claude Canvas, it visualizes both calendars side-by-side, highlighting mutual free slots.
-You can navigate with your keyboard or click to select a time.
-The selection communicates back to Claude, so it can confirm and book the meeting.
+With Claude Canvas, both calendars appear side-by-side with mutual free slots highlighted.
+Navigate with your keyboard or click to select a time—the selection flows back to Claude, which confirms and books the meeting.

 Flight Booking

 My dream is to have Claude help me book flights.
 With Claude Canvas, it can show flight options in a terminal interface—complete with seat maps.
-You can browse options, select seats, and Claude handles the booking.
+Browse options, select your seat, and Claude handles the rest.

 How It Works

 Claude Canvas embraces the terminal.
-Everything renders in tmux panes using terminal graphics.
-It's not a web UI or Electron app—it's native to the environment where Claude Code already lives.
+Everything renders in tmux panes using terminal graphics—no web UI or Electron app, just native to the environment where Claude Code already lives.